stephenh/ts-proto/README.markdown

 - With `--ts_proto_opt=useMongoObjectId=true`, fields of a type called ObjectId where the message is constructed to have on field called value that is a string will be mapped to type `mongodb.ObjectId` in the generated types.
 This will require your project to install the mongodb npm package.
 See [ObjectId](#objectid) for more details.

+- With `--ts_proto_opt=annotateFilesWithVersion=false`, the generated files will not contain the versions of `protoc` and `ts-proto` used to generate the file.
+This option is normally set to `true`, such that files list the versions used.

 - With `--ts_proto_opt=outputSchema=true`, meta typings will be generated that can later be used in other code generators.

 - With `--ts_proto_opt=outputTypeAnnotations=true`, each message will be given a `$type` field containing its fully-qualified name.
 You can use `--ts_proto_opt=outputTypeAnnotations=static-only` to omit it from the `interface` declaration, or `--ts_proto_opt=outputTypeAnnotations=optional` to make it an optional property on the `interface` definition.
 The latter option may be useful if you want to use the `$type` field for runtime type checking on responses from a server.